helpmeagain/blackwell/docs/api-reference.md

 # Blackwell API Reference

 - Swagger: Execute the API and open the `/api` route.
-- Insomnia: Import the [JSON file](./insomnia-blackwell-requests.json) into Insomnia You will need to update the environment variables.
+- Insomnia: Import the [JSON file](./insomnia-blackwell-requests.json) into Insomnia.
+You will need to update the environment variables.
 - HTTP Request: Open the [HTTP file](./http-blackwell-requests.http).
 You will need to update the environment variables.

 ## Routes